orangeng/orangeng.github.io/index.md

 title: about
 ---

 I'm a computer-science student at University of Illinois Urbana-Champaign (UIUC).
 I like operating systems, open-source software, world history, old music and well-written Wikipedia pages.
+You might have seen the Dunning-Kruger effect graph where a person peaks in confidence with low knowledge and then falls into the valley of despair when they realize how much they don't know.
+I'm currently in the valley of despair except there never was a peak :D

 ### **Projects**